Label Sets / Question Sets

 ```

-*Note: colored label sets only work for the `.csv` format.*
+Colored label sets are only supported in the `.csv` format.

 * **Fruit**